awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

    The role is now created\.

-## Create IAM Users to Use with the CloudWatch Agent on On\-Premises Servers<a name="create-iam-roles-for-cloudwatch-agent-users"></a>
+## Create IAM users to use with the CloudWatch agent on on\-premises servers<a name="create-iam-roles-for-cloudwatch-agent-users"></a>

 The first procedure creates the IAM user that you need to run the CloudWatch agent\.
 This user provides permissions to send data to CloudWatch\.